 The Gifts of Imperfection is the third book that I've read by Brené Brown.
 I was not disappointed.
-This book offers as set of guideposts toward Wholehearted leaving, which involves "engaging in our lives from a place of worthiness".
+This book offers as set of guideposts toward Wholehearted living, which involves "engaging in our lives from a place of worthiness".
 The guideposts include cultivating self-compassion, cultivating a resilient spirit, cultivating calm and stillness, and finding meaningful… Continue reading Book review: The Gifts of Imperfection

 Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness is written by psychologist Rick Hanson, along with his son Forrest.
 It looks at how to build resilience given what we know about the neuroscience of learning.
 Despite being grounded in science, it's refreshingly practical and simple.
 The book begins by identifying three… Continue reading Book review: Resilient

 I think I used to be fairly resilient, although it's hard to remember because it's been so long.
 I am most definitely not resilient any more.
 My weekend was not great, even though I tried to be mindful of self-care and include good stuff like journalling and meditating.
 My mood was low,… Continue reading So much for healthy coping strategies

 Sometimes it's nice to have a visual reminder of our own strength and resilience